 A story about a little customization I did on WordPress

-On Beyond Blog, articles are published after a process whereby they are double-checked by someone other than the author to ensure there are no technical or grammatical errors.
+On this Beyond blog, articles undergo a double-check process by someone other than the author to ensure there are no technical or grammatical errors before publication.

 What did you do?